szczyglis-dev/py-gpt/docs/source/modes.rst

 * Windows
 * Mac

-**Tip:** DO NOT enable the `Mouse and Keyboard` plugin in Computer Use mode — it is already connected to Computer Use mode "in the background."
+**Tip:** DO NOT enable the `Mouse and Keyboard` plugin in Computer use mode — it is already connected to Computer use mode "in the background."